ParisaDaeijavad/faba-bean-image-classification/instructions.md

 ### Prerequisites
 •	**Programming Knowledge**: Familiarity with Python and Linux

-•	**Libraries**: PyTorch, OpenCV, Sci-kit image, Numpy, Pandas, Matplotlib, and SAM2’s official repository.
+•	**Libraries**: PyTorch, OpenCV, Sci-kit image, Numpy, Pandas, Matplotlib, Circle-fit and SAM2’s official repository.

 •	**Hardware**: A GPU with CUDA support is recommended, (but not necessary) for efficient model inference.